alcover/stricks/README.md

 ```

 A *strick* is just a normal `char*`, and can be passed to `<string.h>` functions.
-Its metadata, invisible to the user, are set in a prefix header :
+Metadata, invisible to the user, are set in a prefix header :

 ![schema](assets/schema.png)